 If you’re wondering how to paint an exterior door, follow this simple DIY tutorial full of tips for the best way to paint a door.

-But first, let’s talk about how to paint an exterior door.
+Let’s talk about how to paint an exterior door.
 I shared our gorgeous new exterior door hardware a few weeks ago and just love our pretty new door color!

 That’s how long I put off this project, and it took me one day (one long day, but still, just one day) to paint it.
 I totally should have jumped on it sooner instead of procrastinating forever on it!